 If you have learned to meditate in the context of Mindfulness-Based Cognitive Therapy (MBCT) or Mindfulness-Based Stress Reduction (MBSR), read about how Gaia House’s offering differs from this.

 Learning meditation does not require you to identify yourself as a Buddhist, or to subscribe to the principles of Buddhism.
 All you need is an interest in inner exploration and development.
-Gaia House is open to all, irrespective of religious, political or other beliefs.
-We do not seek to convert others or discriminate against those who hold differing views.
+Gaia House warmly welcomes all people of every age, ethnicity, cultural heritage and religious background, socio-economic group, ability, sexual orientation and gender identity.
 Gaia House is committed to supporting the physical, psychological, emotional and spiritual well-being of all who reside and work here.